-5.2.1 As members and officers we recognise the importance of continuous professional development to members and officers understanding each other's priorities and therefore to maintaining constructive relationships; as such:

-- A. We will attend induction training to ensure we understand what is expected of us and what we can expect.
+- 5.2.1 As members and officers we recognise the importance of continuous professional development to members and officers understanding each other's priorities and therefore to maintaining constructive relationships; as such: - A. We will attend induction training to ensure we understand what is expected of us and what we can expect.
 This is supported by CIPFA which encourages local authorities to develop officer and member capability, by ensuring appropriate induction, continuing development both personal and professional, and support and shared learning.
-CIPFA also highlights the merits of constructive feedback and peer review for members and officers, ensuring that training and development needs are targeted at gaps and weaknesses. - B. We will be aware of, and complete appropriate training on, the terms of the Council's governance documents, certain Council policies which embed legislative requirements (including on matters such as corporate parenting, data protection and Protection of Vulnerable Groups (PVG) checks) and of our responsibilities under relevant legislation covering areas such as data protection, freedom of information and bribery. - 5.2.2 As members we accept that we have an obligation to our citizens to keep our skills and knowledge up to date and will participate in training arranged for us and keep our personal development plans updated, as provided for in the Member Development Framework. - 5.2.3 As Group Leaders we will encourage our members to undertake appropriate training and development in line with the Member Development Framework.
+CIPFA also highlights the merits of constructive feedback and peer review for members and officers, ensuring that training and development needs are targeted at gaps and weaknesses. - B. We will be aware of, and complete appropriate training on, the terms of the Council's governance documents, certain Council policies which embed legislative requirements (including on matters such as corporate parenting, data protection and Protection of Vulnerable Groups (PVG) checks) and of our responsibilities under relevant legislation covering areas such as data protection, freedom of information and bribery.

+- 5.2.2 As members we accept that we have an obligation to our citizens to keep our skills and knowledge up to date and will participate in training arranged for us and keep our personal development plans updated, as provided for in the Member Development Framework. - 5.2.3 As Group Leaders we will encourage our members to undertake appropriate training and development in line with the Member Development Framework. - 5.2.4 As officers we will undertake to keep our skills and knowledge up to date whether for professional regulation purposes or in keeping with the requirements of the Council as our employer.

+5.3 Elections

-- 5.2.4 As officers we will undertake to keep our skills and knowledge up to date whether for professional regulation purposes or in keeping with the requirements of the Council as our employer. - 5.3 Elections - 5.3.1 As members and officers: - A. We will respect that additional restrictions apply on political activity during any pre-election period. - B. We will comply with any advice issued on behalf of the Returning Officer. - 5.4 Maintaining fairness and transparency - 5.4.1 As officers: - A. We will remember that our duty is to the Council as a whole and, as such, will provide support to all members and groups equally, respecting the confidentiality of any information which we are party to, and providing all advice impartially and professionally. - B. When invited to address group meetings we will recognise that some present may not be Council members, so we cannot provide any information on confidential matters, and will seek advice from Chief Officers if we have any doubts about meetings which we are asked to attend. - C. In seeking to assist members, we will always be aware of the limitations of any delegated authority we may be able to exercise and of any advice we may be able to provide. - 5.4.2 As members: - A. We recognise that there are times when we will want to invite officers to attend our group meetings to increase our awareness of issues relating to matters of Council business and we will not use any confidential information received for personal or party politicial advantage political or campaigning purposes or in such a way to discredit the Council. - B. We recognise that group meetings, group pre-meetings, coalition meetings, formal and informal briefings, development sessions and similar meetings are not part of the Council decision making process and any conclusions or determinations are not binding on the Council.
-We recognise that consideration of any matter at these meetings does not replace the obligation on each individual member to come to a decision at the appropriate Council, committee or sub-committee meeting when we will have all information before us. - C. We recognise that there are times when Administration leaders, Group Leaders or senior councillors may be given advance information which is necessary so that they can give officers guidance on strategic direction or so that they can understand the background to particular recommendations or proposals.
+- 5.3.1 As members and officers: - A. We will respect that additional restrictions apply on political activity during any pre-election period. - B. We will comply with any advice issued on behalf of the Returning Officer.

+5.4 Maintaining fairness and transparency

+- 5.4.1 As officers: - A. We will remember that our duty is to the Council as a whole and, as such, will provide support to all members and groups equally, respecting the confidentiality of any information which we are party to, and providing all advice impartially and professionally. - B. When invited to address group meetings we will recognise that some present may not be Council members, so we cannot provide any information on confidential matters, and will seek advice from Chief Officers if we have any doubts about meetings which we are asked to attend. - C. In seeking to assist members, we will always be aware of the limitations of any delegated authority we may be able to exercise and of any advice we may be able to provide.

+5.4.2 As members:

+- A. We recognise that there are times when we will want to invite officers to attend our group meetings to increase our awareness of issues relating to matters of Council business and we will not use any confidential information received for personal or party political advantage or in such a way as to discredit the Council - B. We recognise that group meetings, group pre-meetings, coalition meetings, formal and informal briefings, development sessions and similar meetings are not part of the Council decision making process and any conclusions or determinations are not binding on the Council.
+We recognise that consideration of any matter at these meetings does not replace the obligation on each individual member to come to a decision at the appropriate Council, committee or sub-committee meeting when we will have all information before us.